apache/yetus/asf-site-src/source/documentation/in-progress.html.md

 You can mark a file to be ignored by shelldocs by adding "SHELLDOC-IGNORE" as a comment in its own line.

-# Yetus Audience Annotations
+# Javadocs: Yetus Audience Annotations and more

 Audience Annotations allows you to use Java Annotations to denote which parts of your Java library is publicly consumable and which parts are reserved for a more restricted use.
 It also provides doclets and examples for generating javadocs limited by audience.
-You can refer the user documentation [here](interface-classification) and the javadocs [here](audience-annotations-apidocs/).
+You can refer the user documentation [here](interface-classification).

+All javadocs (including audience annotations) are located [here](javadocs/).